-The Below Basic student may be able to identify $\frac{1}{b}$ with partial success when given a pictorial representation of a whole partitioned into equal parts.
+The Basic student is able to identify $\frac{1}{h}$ when given a pictorial representation of a whole partitioned into equal parts.

 Assessment Boundary: Grade 3 expectations in this domain are limited to fractions with denominators 2, 3, 4, 6, and 8.